markgiovinazzi/binary_mc/README.md

 This program crudely estimates the orbital periods and RV slopes of binary stars from the Gaia catalog using static postion information.

-If you use this code, please cite the relevant paper.
+If you use this code, please cite the relevant paper (Giovinazzi et al. 2025).

 To get started, you should clone a copy of the code to your home machine.